 As a result, the lack of communication often means that owners of vehicles under a tire recall have no idea that they are driving on a defective tire that could fail at any time and cause a car accident.

-From 2009 to 2013, there were an estimated three million tire recalls in the U.S, but a staggering 44 percent of those tires were never exchanged for new tires.
+From 2009 to 2013, there was an estimated three million tire recalls in the U.S, but a staggering 44 percent of those tires were never exchanged for new tires.

 Who’s At Fault?